almosr/android-svg-code-render/README.md

 If you want to update the vector files then it is pretty much not possible without updating the app binary itself.
 While using SVG files you can implement a downloading process and replace the files even one-by-one whenever you want to.

 As it seems the generated code increases the size of the APK file more than the original SVG files.
 I haven't done any scientific experiments or benchmarking on this issue and it probably depends on the actual file content too, so this is just a mere warning.

+Since the files are converted into Java code, all files are contributing into the infamous Dex file method count ([see 64k reference limit](https://developer.android.com/studio/build/multidex.html)).
+Usually one SVG will be turned into a few methods only (due to the required method chaining it cannot be solved in one method only usually), so it is not a big deal, but if you had lots of files then it can make the situation worse for your code base.

 ## Unresolved issues